Carousel content with 3 slides.

 Copies of copyrighted works should include proper attribution and copyright notices.

 No self-propelled or electronic vehicles are allowed to be stored in the library foyer, or anywhere inside the library.
 Patrons are encouraged to use the bicycle rack located outside the front of the library to store these vehicles.

-No animals or pets are allowed in the library.
-The one exception to this policy is for patrons with vision impairments that require assistance from guide dogs.
+No animals or pets are allowed in the library with an exception for patrons requiring assistance of a service animal.

 Limited food and beverages for individual use are permitted.
 Food and beverages for large groups are not permitted.
 Exceptions may be made by the library staff in advance.

 Furniture, such as arm chairs, study desks, tables, easels, whiteboards, etc. may not be moved from their positions so that they block walkways, doorways, emergency exits, fire alarms, or anywhere that will disrupt library patrons and processes.